intersystems/Samples-nodejs-helloworld/README.md

 # Samples-nodejs-helloworld

-This is a simple hello world example to show a Node.js connection to InterSystems IRIS.
+This is a simple Hello World example to show a Node.js connection to InterSystems IRIS.
 It stores data natively into your instance of InterSystems IRIS.

 ## Run the sample